 “So, you’re intuitive, Gamaliel.”
 The rider’s horse continued toward the old man.
 “You would have been wiser to avoid rather than confront me.”
 His right hand pulled a wand with a

 crystal mounted at the base from his sleeve and pointed the gold tip at the old man.

 “I do not fear you or your master, servant of darkness.”
 Gamaliel stood still and looked into the man’s eyes.
 “I fear only God.”

-Lightning flew from the end of the dark wizard’s wand, but didn’t touch the old man.
-A pale-blue light surrounded him so that he was bathed harmlessly in the lightning of the curse.
+Lightning flew from the end of the dark wizard’s wand but didn’t touch the old man.
+Instead, a pale-blue light surrounded him so that he was bathed harmlessly in the lightning of the curse.

 Gamaliel felt the spirit touch him and cried out, “Behold the power of God.
 You have no dominion over His servants.
 He only has dominion over all that is.”